Neutron star: Binary neutron star systems

 About 5% of all known neutron stars are members of a binary system.
 The formation and evolution of binary neutron stars and double neutron stars can be a complex process.
 Neutron stars have been observed in binaries with ordinary main-sequence stars, red giants, white dwarfs, or other neutron stars.
 According to modern theories of binary evolution, it is expected that neutron stars also exist in binary systems with black hole companions.
 The merger of binaries containing two neutron stars, or a neutron star and a black hole, has been observed through the emission of gravitational waves.

 X-ray binaries

 Binary systems containing neutron stars often emit X-rays, which are emitted by hot gas as it falls towards the surface of the neutron star.
 The source of the gas is the companion star, the outer layers of which can be stripped off by the gravitational field of the neutron star if the two stars are sufficiently close.
 As the neutron star accretes this gas, its mass can increase; if enough mass is accreted, the neutron star may collapse into a black hole.

 Neutron star binary mergers and nucleosynthesis

 Four snapshots from a computer simulation of a neutron star merger.
-Clockwise, from top left:
+From top left: